linlinger/ONDA-H310SD3-OC-hackintosh/README.md

 Not working
 sleep
-nvram fixed up( more actions needed) add more (Go and push request) iGPU,if you have an iGPU. you need to patch it yourself
+nvram fixed up( more actions needed.Go to Misc and check it out) add more (Go and push request) iGPU,if you have an iGPU. you need to patch it yourself